Reciprocal theorem for calculating the flow rate of oscillatory channel flows: Conclusion

-In future work, the presented approach can be applied to other oscillatory flows in compliant conduits.
-For example, an interesting extension of the present work, which considered only two-dimensional channels, is to calculate the first-order-in-$\beta$ flow rate correction in narrow axisymmetric tubes and three-dimensional channels of an initially rectangular cross-section.
-Indeed, since the oscillatory pressure-driven flow field for these rigid geometries is also known (see, e.g., \cite{morris2004oscillatory} and the references therein), one can find the leading-order effect of the interplay between the flow oscillations, the channel wall's compliance, and the cross-sectional aspect ratio of the channel, on the flow rate.
-Furthermore, as a future research direction, it would be of particular interest to explore how the rheological response of complex fluids, such as shear thinning and viscoelasticity, affects the oscillatory flow rate in deformable channels.
+Importantly, this approach allows one to bypass solving the momentum equation in obtaining the leading-order effect of flow oscillations.
+Thus, it would be straightforward to extend the present calculations for 2D channels to narrow axisymmetric tubes and three-dimensional (3D) channels of rectangular cross-section.
+Indeed, since the oscillatory pressure-driven flow field for the latter geometry is also known (see, e.g., \cite{morris2004oscillatory} and the references therein), one can find the leading-order effect of the flow oscillations and the cross-sectional aspect ratio of the 3D channel on the flow rate.